Abdsaddik/System-Monitor-Application/README.md

 # Capstone Project

-This Capstone Project is based on the second project of the udacity C++ Nano-degree.
+This Capstone Project is based on the third project of the udacity C++ Nano-degree.
 I choosed to upgrade my Project [System Monitor Application](https://github.com/abdulkarim723/System-Monitor-Application/tree/e6e802dda9ae2f244970a3340c1784b6703570ba) from single thread application to a multithreaded application.

 ## Needed Libraries